FairwindsOps/nova/docs/usage.md

       --logtostderr                       log to standard error instead of files (default true) --output-file string                Path on local filesystem to write file output to --poll-artifacthub                  When true, polls artifacthub to match against helm releases in the cluster.
 If false, you must provide a url list via --url/-u.
 Default is true. (default true)
-  -u, --url strings                       URL for a helm chart repo -v, --v Level                           number for the log level verbosity
-      --wide                              Output chart name and namespace
+      --show-old                          Only output charts that are not on the latest version -u, --url strings                       URL for a helm chart repo -v, --v Level                           number for the log level verbosity --wide                              Output chart name and namespace